 Views can be created and updated from the Query tab of the Rockset Console.

-You can find existing views in the Collections tab as well.
+You can find existing views in the Collections tab of the Rockset Console.

 You can also manage Views programmatically using the Rockset API.

-Like aliases, views should be treated in the same manner as any standard collection in your SQL queries.
-Similar to collections, each view exists in a workspace and can be queried by joining its workspace and name using a dot (.) character in your SQL queries (e.g.,
+Views should be treated in the same manner as any standard collection in your SQL queries.
+Similar to collections, each view exists in a Workspace and can be queried by joining its workspace and name using a

-commons.myView).
-You can join them with other collections and views or use them in Query Lambdas.
+You can join views with other collections and views or use them in Query Lambdas.